 2. Separation of Design and Runtime

 • Builds serve as a bridge between the design (config) view and the runtime view.
-The config view is where changes are made and managed, while the runtime view uses builds to execute stable, tested versions of applications.
+The config view is where changes are made and managed, while the runtime view uses builds to execute stable, tested versions of projects.

 3. Storage